DataFire/Integrations/integrations/generated/osf/README.md

     * type **required** `string`: The type identifier of the log (`logs`)

 ### nodes_preprints_list
-A paginated list of preprints related to a given node.
+A paginated list of preprints for which the given node contains supplemental materials.
 The returned preprints are sorted by their creation date, with the most recent preprints appearing first.

 **Note: This API endpoint is under active development, and is subject to change in the future.**